 Individuals included on the web sites are included solely by virtue of their conviction record and Texas state law.
 The primary purpose of providing this information is to make the information easily available and accessible, not to warn about any specific individual.
 Anyone who uses this information to commit a criminal act against another person is subject to criminal prosecution.

-Follow the link below to access the National Sex Offender Registry:
+Follow the link below to access the Texas Sex Offender Registry website.
+The Texas Department of Public Safety is responsible for maintaining this registry:

-https://nsopw.gov
+https://publicsite.dps.texas.gov/SexOffenderRegistry